 The Mental Health Association (MHA) of San Mateo County submitted a proposal to develop Waverly Place Apartments in North Fair Oaks community, which was reviewed and accepted by committee in February, 2014.
 Visit our MHSA Housing Program page for updates on this project.

 BHRS builds on several emerging, innovative practices for the San Mateo County INN program, Total Wellness.

 WET programming includes training, education, programs and policies to assist in the engagement and selection of a diverse workforce that includes consumers, families, and community members and schools.
 Visit the BHRS WET website to learn more about the programs and services.

 Current Approved Plan

-Workforce Education & Training
+- Workforce Education and Training Original Approved Plan

 For any comments or questions, contact:

 Behavioral Health and Recovery Services Division, San Mateo County Health System